JHGarrett/PHPContactApp/README.md

 PHP Contact app

-* About
+** About

-Simple php app to where users can send me a message directly  to my email.
+Simple php app  where users can send me a message directly  to my email.